Tetz95/linux-g13-driver/README.md

     sudo pacman -S libusb

 **Java version 1.6 or higher**
-For Ubuntu, it can be install by typing:
+For Ubuntu, it can be installed by typing:

     sudo apt-get install default-jre